-O. WINDOWS AND SKYLIGHTS
+N. WINDOWS AND SKYLIGHTS

 Skylights are not recommended because of excessive heat gain, but they are not disallowed.
-Windows of dark anodized aluminum, baked enamel or wood with tinted glass are preferred for the desert climate.
-Windows and frames should be inset from the exterior wall surface.
+Window frames of tan, gray or of dark anodized aluminum, baked enamel or wood with tinted glass are preferred for the desert climate.
+Front elevation windows and frames should be inset from the exterior wall surface.
 Side windows which look onto adjacent properties are discouraged.

-P. PRIVACY WALLS
+O. PRIVACY WALLS

 They are to be designed as extensions of the building structure and form (matching color, form, and texture) and must be made of predominantly masonry construction with limited wood treatments.
 Walls of stucco or stone or wood, if used as an accent detail, may be used for privacy, to delineate the private areas from the rest of the building envelope.
 They should be a visual extension of the architecture of the residence, and must be located within the building envelope.
 The colors of walls, if any, must conform to the same color standards as the home.
 They may not be used to delineate property lines, or to arbitrarily delineate the building envelope.

-Q. SIGNAGE
+P. SIGNAGE